a-sync/arma3pregen/README.md

 ## URL format
 All the preset information _(preset name, mods/collections, DLCs, optional flags)_ is stored in the app URL's query string component.
-Additional information is loaded through various steam APIs but the [steam workshop](https://steamcommunity.com/app/107410/workshop/) is considered the single source of truth.
+Additional information is fetched from various steam APIs but the [steam workshop](https://steamcommunity.com/app/107410/workshop/) is considered the single source of truth.

 ## Preset name
 Custom preset name / file name can be appended to the URL after `?`.
 Only alphanumeric characters + `_` is allowed.
 If the preset name is set, the ID list must be separated with `=`.

 ## ID list